redsled84/netflix-autoplayer/README.md

 # netflix_autoplayer
 Basic python script that autoplays any Netflix TV show until it's over.
-I created this because I'm too lazy to move 5 feet to unpause the "Are you still watching?" pop-up.
+I created this because I'm too lazy to consistently move 5 feet to unpause the "Are you still watching?" pop-up.

 # Usage
 ```bash